alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

-##Export drugs which could be sold recreationally
+##Export drugs which could be misused

 s1.
 Check the [list of drugs which are commonly used for recreational purposes ](/government/publications/controlled-drugs-list--2). s2.
 Apply for a National Drugs control System [export licence](#apply-export-licence) for each shipment.